Robert Shelton (critic): Biography

 Shelton spent 20 years writing and rewriting his Dylan biography, No Direction Home, The Life and Music of Bob Dylan which was finally published in 1986, after years of arguments with publishers about the style and length of the work.
 Shelton's intention from the outset was to write a serious cultural study, not a showbiz biography; as a result, he later said his life's work had been "abridged over troubled waters".
 The title is taken from the lyric of Dylan's hit single, "Like a Rolling Stone".
 The same title, No Direction Home, was used by Martin Scorsese for his 2005 documentary film about Dylan's career from the beginning to his motorcycle crash in 1966.
 Other books by Shelton include Electric Muse: The Story Of Folk Into Rock and The Face of Folk Music.
 An updated edition of this book, The Electric Muse Revisited, with new material by Robin Denselow, one of the original quartet of contributors, is scheduled for publication by Omnibus Press in May 2021.
 The folk music charity Square Roots Productions was midwife to the project.

 In 1969, Shelton moved to the United Kingdom, living in Hampstead and Sydenham, and then (from 1982) in the South Coast town of Brighton where he edited the Arts page of the Brighton Evening Argus and then wrote, mostly about films, for a number of other publications up to his death.
+On December 11, 1995, Shelton died at the age of 69 at the Royal Sussex County Hospital following a stroke.
 In 1996, Shelton's papers, and his collection of books, records and research material were donated to the Institute of Popular Music at the University of Liverpool.